-Single button controls, designed to be used with only one hand (in case you’re holding baby in the other!), are straightforward and idiot-proof.
+Single-button controls, designed to be used with only one hand (in case you’re holding baby in the other!), are straightforward and user-friendly.

 When you’re finished making meals, this unit might feel like child’s play to clean, and all the detachable tools are dishwasher safe.

 - The water reservoir is easy to refill and clean.